TheRealAndyP/max-cube-protocol/S-Message.md

 ### Duty Cycle

 868MHz radio comms is limited to 1% transmission, i.e. 36 seconds in each hour.
 The cube monitors this, and returns the percentage of the permitted duty cycle as a hex number (so 1A = 26%).
-When this percentage reaches 100% it will queue S commands in memory or reject additional commands.
+When this percentage reaches 100% it will queue 's' commands in memory until the memory slots (see below) are exhausted, then reject additional commands.

 ### Command Result